Pearl Harbor copertina

 Pearl Harbor

-Di: Newt Gingrich, William Forstchen
+Di: Newt Gingrich, William R. Forstchen

 Letto da: William Dufris

 3 mesi a soli 0,99 €/mese, dopodiché 9,99 €/mese.
 Possibilità di disdire ogni mese.
-L'offerta termina il 29 gennaio 2026 alle 23:59.
+Offerta valida fino al 15 luglio 2026 alle 23.59.

-Acquista ora a 18,95 €
+Acquista ora a 12,66 €

-Acquista ora a 18,95 €
+Acquista ora a 12,66 €

-Pearl Harbor covers the full spectrum of characters and events from that historic moment, from national leaders and admirals to the views of ordinary citizens caught in the chaos of war.
+Pearl Harbor covers the full spectrum of character and events of that historic moment, from national leaders and admirals to the views of ordinary citizens caught in the chaos of war.
 From the chambers of the Emperor of Japan to the American White House, from the decks of aircraft carriers to the playing fields of the Japanese Naval Academy, this powerful story stretches from the nightmare slaughter of China in the 1930s to the lonely office of Commander James Watson, an American cryptographer, who suspects the impending catastrophic attack.
-It is a story of intrigue, double-dealing, the horrific brutality of war, and the desperate efforts of men of reason on both sides to prevent a titanic struggle that becomes inevitable.
+It is a story of intrigue, double-dealing, the horrific brutality of war, and the desperate efforts by men of reason on both sides to prevent a titanic struggle that becomes inevitable.

-Di guerra e militare Fantascienza Narrativa di genere Narrativa storica Storia alternativa
+Di guerra e militare Fantascienza Narrativa di genere Narrativa storica Storia alternativa XX secolo

 Recensioni della critica